 One exceptional sight that I hope you don’t miss when you visit Oahu is the view of Mokoli’i.
-Due to it’s cone shape, Mokoli’i island is also dubbed Chinaman’s Hat.
+Due to it’s semi-cone shape, Mokoli’i island is also dubbed Chinaman’s Hat.

 I originally wrote a post about Mokoli’i in 2007 – back when I was still in blog kindergarten.
 From that ancient post (ancient in blog years), there is an excellent comment from Oahu resident, Kealii, who shares the Hawaiian legend of Mokolii.
 Kealii wrote: